Silver fillings

 Prosthodontists, while being highly trained, are highly trained in the old, conservative philosophy and are firmly ingrained in dental school traditions.

-But if you want the white filling, and I can't stress this enough, you need a dentist who LIKES doing the white fillings.
+But if you want the white filling, and I can’t stress this enough, you need a dentist who LIKES doing the white fillings.
 Those are the only ones who are good at it.
-Otherwise, you're going to have trouble with the filling.
-Don't ever try to push your dentist out of his or her comfort zone, for ANY procedure.
+Otherwise, you’re going to have trouble with the filling.
+Don’t ever try to push your dentist out of his or her comfort zone, for ANY procedure.
 It just leads to trouble.
-Dentists are also trained not to give the patient any clue that they are uncomfortable with any procedure and feel their skills in that area are lacking.
-I had that lecture, too.
+Dentists are also trained not to give the patient any clue that they are uncomfortable with any procedure and or if they feel their skills in that area are lacking.
+We all had that lecture in dental school.
 They are trained that this makes the patients uneasy, and they have to maintain that air of confidence for your sake.

 My advice.
 I hope this is helpful.